 Install a PCI Express x16 graphics card that complies to the PCI Express specifications into the PCI Express x16 slot.
 To install a graphics card into the x16 slot, align the graphics card to the socket and perpendicularly to the board, be cautious in aligning the locations of notch and key, and then press the card down firmly until it is completely seated.
 The retaining clip of the slot will close up automatically to hold the graphics card in place.

-PCI Express x8 Slots
+PCI Express x4 Slots

-Install PCI Express cards such as network cards, drives, or other cards that comply to the PCI Express specifications into the PCI Express slots.
+Install PCI Express cards such as network cards or other expansion cards

+PCI Slots